brunoCCOS/OMPM/readme.md

-# Project Manager
+# OMPM ( One More Project Manager)

-Project Manager is a command-line tool written in Rust to help you initialize and manage project repositories for multiple programming languages.
+OMPM is a command-line tool written in Rust to help you initialize and manage project repositories for multiple programming languages.
 It supports creating a new project with Git initialization, adding default files, and creating language-specific project setups.

 ## Features